pjlau/Disaster-Response-Pipelines/README.md

 ## Results<a name="results"></a>

-Some main analytic findings are presented as follows.
+The procedure of this project is briefly presented as follows.

+ - `data/process_data.py`synthesizes the information from `data/disaster_messages.csv` and `data/disaster_categories.csv` into `data/DisasterResponse.db`.

 <img src="data/disaster_response.png" width="505" height="716">